jeanlamy/sear/README.md

 * Complete index mapping "au fur et à mesure".
 * Add pagination logic to search results
-* Add categories navigation to search results
 * Add product modal with all informations
 * Allow user to search product by entering an additive or ingredient name
+* Add bulk mode for index by CSV

 * See how to use it with docker